 - 26. Phase one of the City Hall mechanical and electrical components refurbishment, is subject to a tender process.
 Works to replace heating systems are expected to start next financial year, with initial costs being surveys and design costs.
 Projected expenditure during this year, subject to receipt of a final cashflow, is £500,000 of the £4.200 million budget made available from Earmarked Reserves.
-No funding is available for future phases which will be subject to consideration of all options as part of final business case development. - 27.
-A virement of £135,000 has been made from the Invest to Save small schemes budget for the relocation of the Alarm Receiving Centre to County Hall and associated security.
-The project will form part of the reorganisation of the Council's core buildings and provide infrastructure to supplement the security services at County Hall.
-Full expenditure is expected in year and will be funded on an invest to save basis to be repaid over 3 years.
+The additional funding requirement to complete phase one works and any subsequent phases will be subject to consideration of all options as part of final business case development including seeking eternal grant funding. - 27.
+Expenditure of £135,000 and £140,000 has been approved on an invest to save basis for transfer of elements of premises security to the Alarm Receiving Centre for County Hall and City Hall respectively.
+The projects form part of the reorganisation of the Council's core buildings and full expenditure is expected in year.
+Opportunities will be considered to meet the costs in this year to allow savings expected from the projects to support the revenue budget earlier than planned.